High rise skyscraper offering the best alternative investments

 The ability of structured products to offer customised exposure to typically difficult-to-reach asset classes and subclasses can make this alternative investment a useful complement to a well-diversified portfolio.

-Particularly in 2024, this asset class could be important for investors to consider, as S&P Global Ratings forecasts a record year of growth, taking global structured finance issuance in 2022 to $1.56 trillion, following a 43% year-over-year increase from 2021.
+Particularly in 2025, this asset class could be important for investors to consider, as S&P Global Ratings forecasts a record year of growth, taking global structured finance issuance in 2022 to $1.56 trillion, following a 43% year-over-year increase from 2021.

 The Bottom Line

-From portfolio diversification to lower portfolio volatility, scope for superior returns, the opportunity to invest for impact, and the opportunity to benefit from significant tax wrappers, including the EIS and SEIS in the UK, it is clear the scope for benefit alternative investments can provide cannot be understated.
+From portfolio diversification to lower portfolio volatility, scope for superior returns, the opportunity to invest for impact, and the opportunity to benefit from significant tax wrappers, including the EIS and SEIS in the UK, it is clear the scope for benefits alternative investments can provide cannot be understated.

 On the other hand, investors should consider that, due to the more complex nature of alternative investments, higher risk levels can often be faced.
 For example, investors are likely to require tolerance for reduced liquidity, the ability to invest higher initial capital sums, understanding of complex regulation and, as with all investments, the ability to put capital at risk.
 Therefore, many alternative asset classes can be better suited to experienced investors.

-Ultimately, there is no doubt alternative investing is gaining significant interest as an increasing number of experienced investors seek to effectively diversify their portfolios in 2024 in the midst of a turbulent economic landscape.
+Ultimately, there is no doubt that alternative investing is gaining significant interest as an increasing number of experienced investors seek to effectively diversify their portfolios in 2025 in the midst of a turbulent economic landscape.
 Though a multitude of external factors need to be considered, after completing thorough due diligence, it is likely to become apparent whether alternative investment opportunities are right for you and, if so, which types could best complement your portfolio.

 GCV Invest is an online private investment platform for experienced UK-based investors.
 We provide access to carefully selected investment opportunities across three asset classes; venture capital, private equity and property.
 Our investor members have co-invested over £35 million alongside institutional investors in transactions worth over £100 million.